A manuscript assessment is an objective, professional analysis of your book.

 What You Receive

-- A comprehensive analysis of your book structure and content.
+- A comprehensive analysis of your book structure and content (fiction or nonfiction).

 - A helpful evaluation of your writing style from an objective point of view.

-- A positive critique of specific elements you can change, if you wish, to make your book better.
+- A positive critique of specific elements you can change to make your book more reader-friendly.

 - A professional opinion about your book’s potential for commercial success including some preliminary market research.